raspberrypilearning/talk-like-a-pirate/worksheet.md

   *Find ALL matches containing: any 1 or more letters/numbers (and remember them), then the letters ev, then any 1 or more letters/numbers (and remember them), then a space.*

-  So this would match any words containing the letters ev such as n**ev**er or what**ev**er.
+  So this would match any words containing the letters ev such as n**ev**er or what**ev**er, as long as they are followed by a space.
 Of course, pirates never say "never", they say "ne'er".
 So we tell the program to reconstruct the word, but with an apostrophe instead of the v.

   - `$1` means what was matched by the first brackets, `$2` means the second brackets and so on...